The Terro-human History Project

 † Suffered substantial atomic devastation. |

-7 Included the formerly partitioned South Vietnam and North Vietnam.
+8 The formerly partitioned South Vietnam and North Vietnam.

 In the aftermath of the Third World War, America made territorical claims in Antartica and began to establish settlements for refugees from Terran Federation areas of atomic devastation in the Northern Hemisphere, beginning with its own Antarctic stations in the Ross Archipelago and at the McMurdo Dry Valleys oases ("McMurdo redoubt"), at the Cape Hallett oasis ("Essex redoubt"), at the Windmill Islands oasis ("Yorktown redoubt"), in the Palmer Archipelago ("Yellowstone redoubt"), at the Larsemann Hills oasis ("Sequoia redoubt"), at the Stillwell Hills oasis ("Franklin redoubt") and at a former Japanese station in the Flatvaer Islands ("Mayflower redoubt").
 (Existing research stations on Antarctic ice shelves — Ellsworth and Little America — or in the Antarctic interior — Amundsen-Scott and Byrd — were not expanded into settlements for refugees.)

-America also laid claims to former Eastern Bloc Antarctic stations for settlement areas, including Russian stations on the Queen Mary Land coast ("Ticonderoga redoubt"), at the Bunger Hills oasis ("Carolina redoubt"), at the Schirmacher oasis ("Apache redoubt"), at the Thala Hills oasis ("Bunker Hill redoubt"), on King George Island ("Mesa Verde redoubt") and on the Oates Land coast ("Huron redoubt").
+America also laid claims to former Eastern Bloc Antarctic claims for settlement areas, seizing Russian stations on the Queen Mary Land coast ("Ticonderoga redoubt"), at the Bunger Hills oasis ("Carolina redoubt"), at the Schirmacher oasis ("Apache redoubt"), at the Thala Hills oasis ("Bunker Hill redoubt"), on King George Island ("Mesa Verde redoubt") and on the Oates Land coast ("Huron redoubt").
 (Eastern Bloc research stations in the Antarctic interior — Komsomolskaya, Sovetskaya and Vostok — were also claimed by America but not expanded into settlements for refugees and therefore abandoned.)

-In addition to Eastern Block stations, America also claimed World Commonwealth Antartic stations for settlement areas, including British stations in the Palmer Archipelago ("Saratoga redoubt"), on the Trinity Peninsula ("Sioux redoubt" and "Acadia redoubt"), in the Wilhelm Archipelago ("Michigan redoubt"), on King George Island ("Choctaw redoubt"), on Signy Island ("Princeton redoubt"), at Ferin Head on the Graham Coast ("Mojave redoubt"), on Adelaide Island ("Chippewa redoubt"), in Marguerite Bay ("Rio Grande redoubt"), in Crystal Sound off the Loubet Coast ("Seminole redoubt") and the French station in the Geologie Archipelago ("Shenandoah redoubt").
+In addition to Eastern Block stations, America also laid claims to World Commonwealth Antartic claims for settlement areas, seizing British stations in the Palmer Archipelago ("Saratoga redoubt"), on the Trinity Peninsula ("Sioux redoubt" and "Acadia redoubt"), in the Wilhelm Archipelago ("Michigan redoubt"), on King George Island ("Choctaw redoubt"), on Signy Island ("Princeton redoubt"), at Ferin Head on the Graham Coast ("Mojave redoubt"), on Adelaide Island ("Chippewa redoubt"), in Marguerite Bay ("Rio Grande redoubt"), in Crystal Sound off the Loubet Coast ("Seminole redoubt") and the French station in the Geologie Archipelago ("Shenandoah redoubt").
 (World Commonwealth research stations on Antarctic ice shelves — Baudouin, Halley Bay, and Norway — or in the Antarctic interior — South Ice and Charcot — or which had been damaged by volcanic eruptions — Deception Island — were also claimed by America but not expanded into settlements for refugees and therefore abandoned.)

 Those former Eastern Bloc nations and subject territories not absorbed by the Terran Federation were absorbed by the World Commonwealth in the period between the Third and Fourth World Wars.
 (See Table 8.)

-Table 8: World Commonwealth, circa 105 A.E.
+Table 8: World Commonwealth, circa 105 AE

 Algeria |